Second Battle of Donetsk Airport

-A part of the ongoing war in the Donbas region of Ukraine, the Second Battle of Donetsk Airport began on 28 September 2014.
+The Second Battle of Donetsk Airport was an engagement between the Ukrainian military and Russian military and its proxy forces of the Donetsk People's Republic (DPR) during the war in Donbas.
 An earlier battle in May 2014 had left Donetsk International Airport in Ukrainian control.
-Despite a ceasefire agreement, the Minsk Protocol, in place starting 5 September 2014, fighting broke out between Donetsk People's Republic forces affiliated with Russia, and Ukrainian military and volunteer forces.
+Despite a ceasefire agreement, the Minsk Protocol, in place since 5 September 2014, fighting broke out between the warring parties on 28 September 2014.

 At the start of the battle, the airport lay between the separatist and Ukrainian lines of control, and was the last part of Donetsk city held by Ukrainian government forces.
 Heavy fighting over the airport continued into the new year, with some of the worst fighting taking place in January 2015.
-On 21 January, Donetsk forces overran the government's positions at the airport.
-The remaining Ukrainian forces were either killed, forced to retreat, or captured.
+On 21 January, DPR forces overran the Ukrainian positions at the airport.
+The remaining Ukrainian forces were either killed, forced to retreat, or captured by DPR forces.
+The battle has been called the "Little Stalingrad".

 Events

 Sporadic skirmishes between DPR and Ukrainian forces continued at Donetsk International Airport following the signing of the Minsk Protocol on 5 September 2014.
 In late September, these minor incidents became more frequent.
 Shelling and machine gun fire in the vicinity of the airport were reported on 23 September.
 According to one anonymous DPR intelligence officer who was interviewed on 25 September, "When they shoot, we reply to show them we're here.
 They are very well armed inside.
 They have T-64 tanks and multiple rocket launchers.
 We don't have what we need to get them out".
 He also said that Donetsk airport was a "terrible headache" for the DPR.
-The airport lies to the north of insurgent-controlled Donetsk city proper, and provides a "convenient vantage point" for Ukrainian forces, allowing them to target DPR positions in Donetsk with artillery fire.
+The airport was to the north of insurgent-controlled Donetsk city proper, and provided a "convenient vantage point" for Ukrainian forces, allowing them to target DPR positions in Donetsk with artillery fire.
 "Tit-for-tat" exchanges between the parties to the conflict grew more serious in the days following 25 September.

 The placement of main buildings on the airport made its defense by Ukrainian forces more difficult from the start, because the airport structures are located on the south section, while the runway which served to resupply Ukrainian forces was in the open, thus allowing DPR fighters to easily target them.